Skip to main content

 • If you notice I'm note participating in a discussion as much as you'd like, feel free to ask for my feedback directly.
 It may be the case that I'm working on something else or am hesitant to share for the reasons indicated above.

-When I'm your manager
+When I'm Your Supervisor

 Management Style - Collaborative